-If your Rottweiler has a warm, dry place to shelter in when the weather’s particularly terrible, then they’ll be more than happy to be outside all day, every day.
+If your Rottweiler has a warm, dry place to shelter in when the weather’s particularly terrible, then they’ll be more than happy to be outside all day.

-Rottweilers love to be outside even in the cool night air, but this is only because they know that when it gets to be too cold, there’s a warm place for them to disappear to that will protect them from the elements.
+Rottweilers love to be outside, even in the cool night air, but this is only because they know that when it gets too cold, there’s a warm place to disappear to that will protect them from the elements.

-The shelter must be weatherproof, have warm blankets and water inside, and be free of leaks and drafts.
+The shelter must be weatherproof, have warm blankets and water, and be free of leaks and drafts.

 Be Sure to Keep their Water and Food Topped Up

 One of the reasons a Rottweiler is so good at staying warm in the winter is that they use hydration.
 They convert liquids into energy to keep them warm.
-Therefore, it’s vital that they always have access to fresh water.
+Therefore, they must always have access to fresh water.
 You can even feed them warm soup!

 In the wintertime, your Rottweiler should be fed a high-protein diet with increased fats so that their bodies have the insulation needed to protect them from the cold.